alignedsolutions/getakka.net/src/docs/persistence/persistence-query.md

 }, mat);
 ```

-Journal implementers are encouraged to put this identifier in a variable known to the user, such that one can access it via readJournalFor[NoopJournal](NoopJournal.identifier), however this is not enforced.
+Journal implementers are encouraged to put this identifier in a variable known to the user, such that one can access it via ReadJournalFor<SqlReadJournal>(SqlReadJournal.Identifier), however this is not enforced.

 Read journal implementations are available as Community plugins.